T

 landmark

-The official residence of the Swedish monarch, a magnificent Baroque palace with over 600 rooms.
-Explore the State Apartments, Treasury, and the Tre Kronor Museum.
+The official residence of the Swedish monarch, this impressive Baroque palace boasts over 600 rooms.
+Explore the various museums within, including the Treasury and the Tre Kronor Museum.

 4. Evening